Why Are Firefighter Helmets Shaped That Way?

 As fires grew hotter and electrical hazards increased, the shape kept evolving with new materials: metal shells gave way to cork, rubber, and eventually fiberglass, which cut helmet weight by 30–40% while preserving the tall crown and protective rear sweep.
 By the mid-20th century, this geometry—high dome, front shield, and extended rear brim—had become synonymous with structural firefighting, while lighter, open-brim shapes branched into wildland work and low-profile rounded shells into technical rescue.

 Fire helmet shapes are purpose-built.
 U.S. departments generally choose among four profiles: Traditional “New Yorker,” Modern/Euro-style composite, Wildland cap-style, and Technical-rescue low-profile.
-Each shape balances heat deflection, weight, and interface with SCBA or eye protection under specific NFPA domains.
+Each fire helmet style balances heat deflection, weight, and interface with SCBA or eye protection under specific NFPA domains.

 New York firefighter helmat